 Focus groups can be informal and run by your staff or formal, and more expensive when done by a company skilled in doing them.
 Focus groups should have a skilled moderator, and there should be several focus groups for each segment of clients you are researching.

 Focus groups invite a small group of people for a meeting of a couple of hours to answer questions and discuss their reactions to your organization or something that your organization does.
 These groups can be held in a specially designed room so they can be observed, they can be recorded for later analysis, or they can be held in a digital space.

 - Customer Advisory Panels

-- Advisory panels work well for organizations that have traditional "customers."
-Arts organizations are good examples where tickets are sold.
+Advisory panels work well for organizations that have traditional "customers."
+Arts organizations are good examples of where tickets are sold.
 People from various customer groups are invited to serve on the panels for a period.

 - Individual In-Depth Interviewing